evoingram/endorsement/readme.md

 # Endorsement Repo

-This is mostly my Cracking the Coding Interview challenge answers as well as copies of my notes from my time at Lambda.
+This is mostly my Cracking the Coding Interview challenge answers as well as copies of my notes from my time at Lambda and various education/job-related things I think are useful.

 ## Learning Resources